tarwn/lessthandot-hugo/blogs/content/posts/2013-09-09-real-world-azure-queue-popreceiptmismatch.md

   - windows azure

 ---
-This week I'm starting a new series on “Real World Azure”.
-These are stories or issues I have run into while working with Azure in the “Real World”.
+This week I'm starting a new series on "Real World Azure".
+These are stories or issues I have run into while working with Azure in the "Real World".
 Today we're looking at a bug in the Azure API for Queue Services that appears to have been around for at least the last two versions of the storage API (prior to 2011-08-18, or SDK 1.7).

 <div style="background-color: #ffff99; padding: .5em; margin: 1em;">
   <h2 style="margin: .5em 0px;">